ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 * Kick off with your team and get to know one another!
 * Check in on getting started with the engineering tools and tech - VS Code, TS, React
-* Check in on the problem statement - Excited?
-Disappointed?
-Nervous?
 * Revisit the Intro to PM and Design thinking
 * Make sure your team has a channel setup, encouraging having conversations in this channel and keeping all files there

 #### Details

 Kick off with your team and the product lifecycle!
-Two main objectives - start to get to know everyone and review the [Intro to PM and Design thinking](Reference\Product decks\1.0 - Intro to pm and design thinking_5_11.pdf).
+Two main objectives - start to get to know everyone and review the [Intro to PM and Design thinking](https://github.com/tnt-summer-academy/Curriculum/blob/master/Reference/Product%20decks/1.0%20-%20Intro%20to%20pm%20and%20design%20thinking.pdf).
 Start with introductions, names and pronouns.
 Consider an ice breaker like:

 * If you could have lunch with anyone, who what it be?
 * What was your favorite course?